"ROSANTHE was the Pastor's only child,

 The Rennie family was, and still is, highly respected in Kilsyth, with many branches and relations and a family tree dating back to the C16th.
 According to records of parish births in Scotland during this period, Elizabeth Rennie was a fairly unusual name.
 Only one likely matching birth record between 1805 and 1820 can be found of an Elizabeth Rennie who was born on 17th May 1813 in the tiny village of Udny, Aberdeenshire to a father named Alexr Rennie and this gives her mother's name as Jean Taylor.

-Her grandfather: Revd Robert Rennie of Kilsyth, b 1762 - d 1820, is remembered as the distinguished author of a treatise on peat moss, and a co-author of the "Statistical Account of 1791".
+Her grandfather: Revd Robert Rennie of Kilsyth, b 1762 - d 1820, is remembered as the distinguished author of treatises on peat moss, and of the "Statistical Account of 1791".
 He was a graduate of Glasgow University, ordained DD 1789.
 A well-connected Minister of Kilsyth parish between 1790 and his death in 1820, he married twice with four children and in later life turned down an invitation by the Czar of Russia to become a professor of agriculture in Leningrad.
 (Anton)

 Under the circumstances of her unexpected arrival, and given her grandfather's position, a major rift between father and son seems probable, indeed almost inevitable.
 According to Anton's , Dr Rennie moved to London and according to Anton History of Kilsyth p 161 became physician to William Wilberforce, Rev. Edward Irving, and George Canning.
 Whilst Eliza does not name her father or his profession specifically, she refers to William Wilberforce, The Duke of Wellington and Rev. Edward Irving as connections of her father, and she appears to have been well-connected with much of the Scottish medical and religious expatriate community in London.
 In "Traits of Character" she writes: "The position and pursuits of my father having brought me, from early childhood, in communication with many eminent persons, and circumstances in after life having done the same...."